marshaltudu14/AlgoTrading/docs/trading_llm_system_prompt.md

 #### Stop Loss:

 - Place below recent swing low for long positions
-- Consider Average True Range (ATR) for volatility-adjusted stops
+- **Base stop loss distance on Average True Range (ATR)** - use 1x to 2x ATR for volatility-adjusted stops
+- Consider market volatility and timeframe when setting ATR multiplier
 - Ensure stop loss maintains proper risk-reward ratio

 #### Targets:

 - Use previous resistance levels for long targets
+- **Base target distance on Average True Range (ATR)** - use 2x to 4x ATR for profit targets
-- Consider Fibonacci extensions for profit targets
+- Consider Fibonacci extensions for additional confirmation
 - Set multiple targets if pattern suggests extended moves
+- Adjust ATR multiplier based on market conditions (higher multiplier for trending markets)

 #### Risk-Reward Ratio:

 - Calculate as: (Target Price - Entry Price) / (Entry Price - Stop Loss Price)
 - Only take trades with minimum 1:1 ratio and maximum 1:5 ratio
 - For index options, aim for 1:2 to 1:3 as optimal
+- Use ATR-based stops and targets to ensure realistic risk-reward based on current volatility

 ### 4. Position Sizing